 SCIENCE AND MATHS Carter’s background in physics and engineering, honed during his naval career, contributed to his technical approach to problem-solving.

-PHILOSOPHY & THEOLOGY Carter’s philosophy is deeply rooted in his Christian faith.
+PHILOSOPHY & THEOLOGY Carter’s philosophy was deeply rooted in his Christian faith.
 He is a lifelong Baptist and has taught Sunday school for many years.
 In 2000, he severed ties with the Southern Baptist Convention due to doctrinal disagreements.

 From an early age, Jimmy Carter exhibited a profound commitment to evangelical Christianity, a faith that would shape his entire life and career.
 In 1942, he became a deacon and began teaching Sunday school at Maranatha Baptist Church in his hometown of Plains, Georgia, a role he cherished deeply.
 His faith was a central part of his identity, and during his private inauguration worship service, he chose Nelson Price, pastor of Roswell Street Baptist Church in Marietta, Georgia, to deliver the sermon.